cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 > [!WARNING]
 > The `printf()` function has two forms depending on the language target:
 > - For ML7A and lower, the `printf()` function performs compile-time formatting, and can take both formattable string literal and a standard string literal as the format argument.
-The `printf()` function is deprecated under ML7A and lower.
+This version of the function is deprecated.
 > - For ML8A and higher, the `printf()` function performs the run-time formatting described in this chapter.
 >
 > When migrating from Mindustry Logic 7 to Mindustry Logic 8, replace all occurrences of `printf("` with `print($"` in your codebase.